Everyone has heard of this fabulous place in Southwestern Canada, and despite the cost of living in Vancouver, half the world wants to live here!

 Many Vancouverites favour organic, locally-sourced food for their weekly grocery shop.
 Farmer’s Markets are wildly popular in Vancouver – you’ll find one in every corner of the city throughout the growing season.
 The winter farmer’s markets are very popular too.

-Prices at farmer’s markets vary widely, but most items fall within local norms.
+Costs at farmer’s markets in Vancouver vary widely, but most items fall within local norms.
 A family of 2 pay $600-$800 per month for their groceries if they cook at home regularly.
 Budget-conscious shoppers who regularly watch the sales might save as much as 25%.

 If not farmer’s markets, most Vancouver shoppers patronize large chain grocery stores.

 Entertainment Costs in Vancouver

 Vancouverites are famous for leading healthy and active lifestyles and that is reflected in what most city denizens do to entertain themselves.

 Running, cycling, walking, skate-boarding, roller-blading and skiing are popular local pastimes.
 Many belong to clubs that organize events for members on weekends.
 You’ll find yourself fighting for space on the Stanley Park Seawall or other popular trails on sunny days, what with all the other cyclists, runners and walkers wanting to increase their fitness levels too.

 Movie tickets in Vancouver cost $13-$15 per person, although a national theatre chain also offers VIP seating at more than $20 per ticket, albeit with comfier seats and chair-side service.

 Local professional NHL hockey (Go Canucks Go!) is a popular choice for Vancouverites.
 If not purchased far in advance, ticket prices range from $100-$400.
 If the Canucks make the play-offs, expect city-wide pandemonium and increased ticket prices 😉